Skip to content

 Missing audit logs for privileged actionsMediumHighHigh

-Stale service-account keys in automationMediumMedium-HighHigh
+Stale service account keys in automationMediumMedium-HighHigh

 Broad firewall ingress on non-public servicesMediumHighHigh